bibanon/ayase/README.md

 ## Installation

 Ensure that Python and Pip are installed.
-Python 3.8 or higher is recommended.
+Python/PyPy 3.6 or higher is recommended.

 ```
 pip install -U -r requirements.txt